“We are a movement that builds, not destroys.”

 • Further reading online: The full text of Parecon is accessible here (kudos!) and a wealth of related material available here.

-In Work after Globalization (2009), Guy Standing puts the case for Occupational Citizenship — a new model that takes us beyond the “labourism” of the 20th century (where employment rather than work was the basis of social rights).
+In Work after Globalization (2009), Guy Standing argues the case for Occupational Citizenship — a new model taking us far beyond the “labourism” of the 20th century (where employment rather than work was the basis of social rights).
 As he points out: “People have jobs, but they are occupations”.
-His vision is radically inclusive, bringing in all workers, including the new ‘precariat’, care workers, the unemployed, and self-employed contractors etc. The model aims to deliver “…a healthy balance of work, labour, leisure and play (that will) …put the market in its proper place…”.
+Standing’s vision is radically inclusive, bringing in all workers, including ‘the precariat’, care workers, the unemployed, and self-employed contractors etc. The model aims to deliver “…a healthy balance of work, labour, leisure and play (that will) …put the market in its proper place…”.
 This involves a combination of international associations, national associations and informal networks.

 On the role of unions: “Only through collective representation and collective action can the forces of oppression and exploitation be combated.
 However, for too long unions have failed to understand the nature of “precariat”.
 We must move beyond old-style workplace or industrial democracy, since a feature of the precariat is that it has to combine forms of labour and work in and outside formal workplaces.”
 (6) Standing proposes a more “associational” form of organisation (for reasons he argues convincingly), and the adoption of a “collaborative bargaining” approach.
 This latter could also operate between workers (eg setting standards, providing mutual support, monitoring the application of resources, etc), and between one occupation and another (eg doctors and nurses).